PennDOT’s License Plate Reissue Program: Ensuring Legibility and Compliance

 Challenges and Future Innovations

-As anyone can imagine, the process of designing, fabricating, and distributing license plates is a large expense to taxpayers who fund the government, to law enforcement trying to do their job as effectively as possible, and confusing to the public.
+As anyone can imagine, the process of designing, fabricating, and distributing license plates is a large expense to taxpayers who fund the government, to law enforcement trying to do their job as effectively as possible and confusing to the public.
 As a result of these challenges, several states have begun to allow drivers to elect to have “Digital License Plates” installed on their vehicles.
 In development since 2009, the plates are either battery powered or wired directly into the car’s electrical system and display HD monochromatic characters that can be activated or deactivated if your vehicle registration is active or “invalid” because of renewal nonpayment or suspended registration due to a violation.

 Currently only approved states of CA, AZ, MI and TX allow motorists or businesses to elect to have these plates installed, at their own expense.
 Although the upfront costs and monthly subscriptions for service vary, the concept is very appealing to companies that manage large fleets of vehicles, and to tech savvy drivers who appreciate innovation and have the need to be the first one on their block to show off new groundbreaking technology.